androidand/tengil/BUGS_FOUND_DURING_TESTING.md

 ## Bug #11: Additional Mounts Not Applied to Containers

-**Status:** 🔍 INVESTIGATING
+**Status:** ✅ FIXED (commit 6a86aad)

-**Severity:** Medium - Feature partially working
+**Severity:** Medium (Was blocking additional mount functionality)

-**Impact:** Additional mounts from `mounts:` field in container spec not being applied
+**Impact:** Additional mounts from `mounts:` field in container spec were not being applied

 ### Problem Description

-When a container spec includes a `mounts:` section with additional mount points, only the primary dataset mount is applied.
-Additional mounts are parsed but never actually mounted to the container.
+When a container spec included a `mounts:` section with additional mount points, only the primary dataset mount was applied.
+Additional mounts were parsed but never actually mounted to the container.

-### Reproduction
+### Reproduction (Before Fix)

 ```yaml
 containers: